 Any serious winos or wine enthusiasts are familiar with the well-known and respected Rajat Parr.
-Not only because of his involvement in various wine labels, including Sandi and Domaine de la Cote which he makes with Sashi Moorman but also with his role as Wine Director for the Michael Mina Group.
-When visiting Sandhi Wines you can also taste their other wine, Domaine de la Cote.
+Not only because of his involvement in various wine labels, including Sandi and Domaine de la Cote, which he makes with Sashi Moorman but also with his role as Wine Director for the Michael Mina Group.
+When visiting Sandhi Wines, you can also taste their other wine, Domaine de la Cote.
 Both are incredible for different reasons.
-The Chardonnay & Pinot Noir Wines from Sandhi truly reflect the various AVA’s their grapes come from.
+The Chardonnay & Pinot Noir Wines from Sandhi truly reflect the various AVAs their grapes come from.

-The line up of wines I tasted including both Domaine de la Cote and Sandhi.
+The lineup of wines I tasted, including both Domaine de la Cote and Sandhi.
 Both are so incredible!

-4. Domaine de la Cote
+Domaine de la Cote

-5. Palmina Wines
+Palmina & La Voix Wines

 Lompoc, CA 93436.

-Tasting with Kita Winemaker Tara Gomez during my visit to the Winery/Tasting room.
+Tasting with Kita Winemaker, Tara Gomez, during my visit to the Winery/Tasting room.

-8. Flying Goat Cellars
+Flying Goat Cellars

-Flying Goal Cellars is a winery located in the Lompoc Wine Ghetto.
+Flying Goat Cellars is another winery among the many Lompoc Wineries located in the Lompoc Wine Ghetto.
 Two pygmy goats, Never and Epernay, inspired winemaker Norm Yost to name his winery Flying Goat Cellars.
-I first tasted their wines at the World of Pinot Noir (read more about the festival here) at a Sparkling Wine seminar I attended.
-Their wines are well made at accessible prices and are produced to be drinkable when they’re released vs. holding onto them for additional aging.
-1520 E Chestnut Ct Unit A, Lompoc, CA 93436
+I first tasted their wines at the World of Pinot Noir festival (read more about the festival here) at a Sparkling Wine seminar I attended.
+Their wines are well-made, accessibly-priced, and are produced to be drinkable when they’re released as opposed to holding onto them for additional aging.
+1520 E Chestnut Ct Unit A, Lompoc, CA 93436.

 Another charming tasting room to check out in Lompoc is Longoria Wine.
 They have quite a large tasting room with a bar where you can try various wines.
-Be sure to swing by during your Lompoc Wine Tasting.
+Be sure to swing by during your Lompoc Wineries Wine Tasting.
 415 E. Chestnut Avenue, Lompoc, CA 93436.